NickelTing/SunsOutBunsOut/README.md

 The data are retrieved and stored in a local MySQL database instance (I tried to use Azure SQL but I did not have a subscription to deploy one).
 A SQL script is included in this directory which you can use to create database and table and import sample data.

 ### Building and running SunsOutBunsOut (backend)
-Locate the SunsOutBunsOut folder by running ***cd SunsOutBunsOut***, or right clicking the SunsOutBunsOut folder and select Open in Integrated Folder if using Visual Studio Code.
+Locate the SunsOutBunsOut (which is meant to be src) folder by running ***cd SunsOutBunsOut***, or right clicking the SunsOutBunsOut folder and select Open in Integrated Folder if using Visual Studio Code.

 Install the following packages by running the commands below:
 - dotnet add package xunit